 Atarax 6 MG Drops

-- If you are allergic to Atarax 6 MG Drops or any other medicine, or foods or substances.
+- Allergic to Atarax 6 MG Drops or any other medicine, or foods or substances

 Prolong Qt IntervalNot recommended in patients with the history of QT interval prolongation and with any heart diseases.

 How long is the duration of effect?The sedation effect of this medicine lasts for an average duration of 4 of 6 hours and 1 to 12 hours for antipruritic effect.